 Telephony Costs

 Your voice AI still needs a phone number and a telephony provider to make and receive calls.
-This is typically separate from the AI platform cost.
-Twilio is the most common provider — expect to pay $1.15/month per number plus $0.0085/minute for inbound calls and $0.013/minute for outbound.
-On 2,000 minutes of inbound volume, that's ~$17–$18/month in telephony alone, before the AI.
+Typically separate from the AI platform cost.
+Twilio is the most common provider.
+Expect to pay $1.15/month per number plus $0.0085/minute for inbound calls and $0.013/minute for outbound.
+On 2,000 minutes of inbound, that's about $17 to $18/month in telephony alone, before the AI.

 Some platforms bundle telephony.
 Most don't.
 Read the fine print.